Bannerack

 Almost-Employee

-There are several reasons why almost-employees are almost better than employees.
-Often, almost-employees are cheaper than employees.
+There are several reasons why almost-employees are almost-better than employees.
+Almost-employees may be cheaper than employees.
 Another advantage for employers is that almost-employees are more disposable than employees.
-Another is that they might not be on the tally of the official payroll, . . . which means that your government department or multinational's subsidiary can both grow and shrink simultaneously.
-Almost-employees are the almost-perfect almost-solution for many businesses.
-The almost-typical business almost-always has some, and they are especially helpful for start-up almost-companies.
-Almost-employees have been the wave of the future for almost-ever.
+Another is that they might not be on the tally of the official payroll, . . . which means that your government department or multinational's subsidiary can both grow and shrink simultaneously simply by replacing retiring employees with almost-employees.
+Almost-employees are the almost-perfect almost-solution for most organizations.
+The almost-typical business almost-always has some, and they are especially helpful for start-ups.
+Almost-hiring almost-employees has been the "wave of the future" for almost-ever.

-Companies large and small are reaching out to them, and they are reaching back.
-Almost-employees are the almost-best part of almost-Capitalism.
+Companies large and small are reaching out to almost-employees, and almost-employees are reaching back.
+Almost-employees are the almost-best part of almost-Capitalism (especially since actually hiring someone has become so onerous and risky).

 1. Contractors: Someone working "at arm's length" from the organization requiring the work.
-(Some IT personnel, some lawyers, some accountants, whole contracting companies, mercenaries, Private Investigators.)
+(Some IT personnel, some lawyers, some accountants, mercenaries, private investigators, whole contracting companies.)

 2. Part-timers: People working less than thirty hours a week at a job.
 (People working two or more jobs, students working part-time, an unemployed person looking for full-time employment in another field, anyone who is semi-retired and just looking for a little extra cash.)